Paklock/HackRF1/Won't-boot.md

 * OK/SELECT key = Reset/Automatic detection

 _**Note:** H2+ usually require you to hold down the UP key on the first boot to configure them._

+This is valid from nightly version n_220406 and stable release version: _No stable release yet_